HADDADSOHAIB/OPP/README.md

-# OPP Project: TIC TAC TOE game
+# OOP Project: TIC TAC TOE game

 This project is a TIC TAC TOE game in Ruby.